raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 to the server's listening socket.

-The terms "initiator" and "responder" correspond respectively to the initial sender and subsequent receiver of a Session Signaling request message, regardless of which was the "client" and "server" in the usual DNS sense.
+The terms "initiator" and "responder" correspond respectively to the initial sender and subsequent receiver of a DSO request message, regardless of which was the "client" and "server" in the usual DNS sense.

 The term "sender" may apply to either an initiator